renatobo/DucatiPanigaleCanBus/README.md

 The AP name is based on the `DEVICE_ID`  macro, and it includes the 4 digits identifying the unit.
 At that point, mDNS starts and after connecting to the ESP32 Access Point you can upload to the `ducan.local` device.

-To activate the OTA functionality, define the compiler marco `DRD_OTA`.
+- To activate the OTA functionality, define the compiler marco `ENABLE_OTA_WITH_DRD`
+- Define the Access Point password with macro `WIFI_PWD` (default `123456789`)
+- Press Reset once, wait 1 second, press Reset again to enable

+**Note**: the double reset needs about 1 second between each action for the bootstrap procedure to correclty identify the reset.

 ## Schematics